 “Look at me.
-I was a warrior on this land where the sun rises, now I come from where the sun sets.
+I was a warrior on this land where the sun rises; now, I come from where the sun sets.
 Whose voice was first surrounded on this land – the red people with bows and arrows.
 The Great Father says he is good and kind to us.
-I can’t see it… – Red Cloud
+I can’t see it…

 Every age, every race, has its leaders and heroes.
-There were over sixty distinct tribes of Indians on this continent, each of which boasted its notable men.
-The names and deeds of some of these men will live in American history, yet in the true sense, they are unknown, because misunderstood.
+There were over 60 distinct tribes of Indians on this continent, each of which boasted its notable men.
+The names and deeds of some of these men will live in American history, yet in the true sense, they are unknown because they are misunderstood.
 I should like to present some of the greatest chiefs of modern times in the light of the native character and ideals, believing that the American people will gladly do them tardy justice.

 During the early part of the 19th century, chiefs such as Wabasha, Redwing, and Little Six among the Eastern Sioux, Conquering Bear, Man-Afraid-of-His-Horse, and Hump of the western bands, were the last of the old type.
 After these, we have a coterie of new leaders, products of the new conditions brought about by close contact with the conquering race.

-The little fellow, instead of going for advice and help to his grandfather, as most Indian boys would have done, began quietly to practice throwing the lariat.
+The little fellow, instead of going for advice and help from his grandfather, as most Indian boys would have done, began quietly to practice throwing the lariat.
 In a little while, he was able to lasso the colt.
-He was dragged off his feet at once but hung on, and finally managed to picket him near the teepee.
+He was dragged off his feet at once but hung on and finally managed to picket him near the teepee.

 At the age of nine, he began to ride his father’s pack pony on the buffalo hunt.
-He was 12 years old, he told me, when he was first permitted to take part in the chase, and found to his great mortification that none of his arrows penetrated more than a few inches.
+He told me he was 12 years old when he was first permitted to take part in the chase and found to his great mortification that none of his arrows penetrated more than a few inches.
 Excited to recklessness, he whipped his horse nearer the fleeing buffalo, and before his father knew what he was about, he had seized one of the protruding arrows and tried to push it deeper.
-The furious animal tossed his massive head sidewise, and boy and horse were whirled into the air.
+The furious animal tossed his massive head sidewise, and the boy and horse were whirled into the air.

 Fortunately, the boy was thrown on the farther side of his pony, which received the full force of the second attack.
 The thundering hoofs of the stampeded herd soon passed them by, but the wounded and maddened buffalo refused to move, and some critical moments passed before Red Cloud’s father succeeded in attracting its attention so that the boy might spring to his feet and run for his life.

 I once asked Red Cloud if he could recall having ever been afraid, and in reply, he told me this story.
-He was about sixteen years old and had already been once or twice upon the warpath when one fall his people were hunting in the Big Horn country, where they might expect trouble at any moment with the hostile Crow or Shoshone.
+He was about 16 years old and had already been once or twice upon the warpath when one fall, his people were hunting in the Big Horn country, where they might expect trouble at any moment with the hostile Crow or Shoshone.
 Red Cloud had followed a single buffalo bull into the Badlands and was out of sight and hearing of his companions.
-When he had brought down his game, he noted carefully every feature of his surroundings so that he might at once detect anything unusual, and tied his horse with a long lariat to the horn of the dead bison, while skinning and cutting up the meat so as to pack it to camp.
-Every few minutes he paused in his work to scrutinize the landscape, for he had a feeling that danger was not far off.
+When he had brought down his game, he noted carefully every feature of his surroundings so that he might at once detect anything unusual and tied his horse with a long lariat to the horn of the dead bison while skinning and cutting up the meat to pack it to camp.
+Every few minutes, he paused in his work to scrutinize the landscape, for he had a feeling that danger was not far off.

-Suddenly, almost over his head, as it seemed, he heard a tremendous war-whoop, and glancing sidewise, thought he beheld the charge of an overwhelming number of warriors.
-He tried desperately to give the usual undaunted war whoop in reply, but instead a yell of terror burst from his lips, his legs gave way under him, and he fell in a heap.
-When he realized, the next instant, that the war-whoop was merely the sudden loud whinnying of his own horse, and the charging army a band of fleeing elk, he was so ashamed of himself that he never forgot the incident, although up to that time he had never mentioned it.
+Suddenly, almost over his head, as it seemed, he heard a tremendous war-whoop and, glancing sidewise, thought he beheld the charge of an overwhelming number of warriors.
+He tried desperately to give the usual undaunted war whoop in reply, but instead, a yell of terror burst from his lips, his legs gave way under him, and he fell in a heap.
+When he realized, the next instant, that the war-whoop was merely the sudden loud whinnying of his horse and the charging army a band of fleeing elk, he was so ashamed of himself that he never forgot the incident.
+However, up to that time, he had never mentioned it.
 His subsequent career would indicate that the lesson was well learned.

 The future leader was still a very young man when he joined a war party against the Utes.
 Having pushed eagerly forward on the trail, he found himself far in advance of his companions as night came on, and at the same time rain began to fall heavily.
 Among the scattered scrub pines, the lone warrior found a natural cave, and after a hasty examination, he decided to shelter there for the night.